 - Autosomal dominant polycystic kidney disease, previously known as adult polycystic kidney disease.

-Autosomal dominant pattern occurs in adults and is the fourth common cause of renal failure in the world.
-It mainly affects the kidneys, heart, brain, reproductive organs, vascular smooth muscle and small intestine.
+The autosomal dominant pattern occurs in adults and is the fourth common cause of renal failure in the world.
+It mainly affects the kidneys, heart, brain, reproductive organs, vascular smooth muscle, and small intestine.

-Autosomal recessive pattern, on the other hand, affects children from perinatal age till adolescence.
-It affects mainly the kidneys, lungs and liver and rarely other organs like brain.
+Autosomal recessive pattern, on the other hand, affects children from perinatal age until adolescence.
+It affects mainly the kidneys, lungs, and liver and rarely other organs like the brain.

 Epidemiology of Pediatric Polycystic Kidney Disease

 Autosomal recessive (childhood) polycystic kidney disease (ARPKD) was previously labeled as ‘infantile polycystic kidney disease’ but discarded due to its presentation at different times in childhood.

 Incidence: Varies from 1:10,000 to 1: 40,000 live births.

 Prevalence: Varies from 1:600 to 1:55,000 live births.

 Both forms of polycystic kidney disease affect all racial and ethnic groups and both equally affect males and females.